furechan/mintalib/README.md

 ## Using Indicators

-Indicators are available via the `indicators` module, with similar names as functions but in **uper case**.
+Indicators are available via the `indicators` module, with similar names as functions but in **upper case**.

 Indicators offer a composable interface where a function is bound with its calculation parameters.
 When instantiated with parameters an indicator yields a callable that can be applied to prices or series data.
 Indicators support the `@` operator as syntactic sugar to apply the indicator to data.
 So for example `SMA(50) @ prices` can be used to compute the 50 period simple moving average on `prices`, insted of `SMA(50)(prices)`.